 Option Description Files Restore To perform file-level restores from image-level backups, select this option.
-After selecting the individual files and directories under the Volumes node, if you do not select this option, the job fails.
+NOTE : If you do not select this option and if the target contains insufficient space, the jobs fails.
 Target Directory Type the full path to the directory to which you want to restore the virtual machine disk and configuration files.
 The target directory must be local to the NetVault Backup Client on which the Plug-in for VMware is running.
 Currently, mapped network drives, mounted network shares, and UNC paths are not supported.
-The plug-in does not check if you have specified a local or remote directory.
+The plug-in does not verify whether you have specified a local or remote directory.
 If plug-in cannot access the specified path, the job fails.

-- 10 To save the settings, click Save, and then click Next. - 11 In Job Name, specify a name for the job.
+- 12 To save the settings, click Save, and then click Next. - 13 In Job Name, specify a name for the job.

 Assign a descriptive name that lets you easily identify the job for monitoring its progress.
-A job name can contain alphanumeric and non-alphanumeric characters, but it cannot contain non-Latin characters.
+A job name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
 There is no length restriction.
 However, a maximum of 40 characters is recommended on all platforms.

-12 In the Target Client list, verify that the client from which data was backed up is selected.
+14 In the Target Client list, verify that the client from which data was backed up is selected.